alglass0427/ucdpa_final_project/README/README.md

 Charts: Chart.js to display Portfolio stats / information
 API:  API to retrieve data For Charts
-REST API :  API using Serializers in restframework
+REST API :  API using Serializers in restframework PAGINATION : Django Pagination -  USERS UI display 3 at a time SEARCH : SEARCH USERS  -  USING Q Query

 ## Prerequisites
 Before running this application, ensure you have the following installed: